Best Vegan Apple Pie (Eggless & Dairy-Free)

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Oh, my, is that a yummy piece of homemade pie?
-To that, we reply, we cannot lie.
-This is the best vegan apple pie you’ll ever try.
+This is the best vegan apple pie you’ll ever try!
 It has a gooey, cinnamon-speckled apple pie filling and a light buttery crust that can be laid on flat or braided into a lattice.
+Every bite is warm, cozy, and packed with classic apple pie flavor without any dairy or eggs.
+It’s simple enough for a weeknight bake but still special enough to serve for holidays or gatherings.

 Why This Vegan Apple Pie Recipe Is So Awesome